Home ยป Noodles ยป Spicy Noodle Salad Platter (Jaengban Guksu)

 Noodles, vegetables and sauce on a large platter

-Jaengban guksu (쟁반국수) is a cold noodle dish served on a large platter with loads of fresh vegetables.
-(Jaengban means a platter or tray in Korean, and guksu means noodles.)
+Jaengban guksu (쟁반국수) is a cold Korean noodle salad served on a large platter with loads of fresh vegetables.
+Jaengban means platter or tray in Korean, and guksu means noodles.

 close up photo of spicy noodle salad featuring halved boiled egg on top of noodles